 Cooperatives are democratic organisations and all members have an equal say in taking decisions.

-Established in October 2012 by a small group with great enthusiasm for renewable energy, community power and the power of cooperatives, the Central NSW Renewable Energy Cooperative Ltd. (CENREC) was created with the primary intention to facilitate a community purchase of one of 40+ wind turbines in the proposed Flyers Creek Wind Farm to be located between Orange and Blayney.
+Established in October 2012 by a small group with great enthusiasm for renewable energy, community power and the power of cooperatives, the Central NSW Renewable Energy Cooperative Ltd. (CENREC) was created with the primary intention to facilitate community investment in the proposed Flyers Creek Wind Farm to be located between Orange and Blayney.
+It is hoped that CENREC’s hard work will enable other groups do the same in the future.

-Once the project is approved for construction, CENREC will seek to expand its membership to raise the money required to effect this purchase.
+Once the project is approved for construction, CENREC will seek to expand its membership to raise the money required to effect this investment.

 As stated in our Rules, our objectives are: